The Stark Family Fund

 Summary

-Income from the Stark Family Fund goes toward supporting a broad spectrum of community activities and charitable causes in the fields of education, health, social services, animal welfare and culture in Prince Edward County.
-Grant applications are reviewed by a Grant Selection Committee based in Prince Edward County and chaired by Linda and Tim Beatty.
+Established in 2002 by a bequest from the Stark family, income from the Stark Family Fund goes toward supporting a broad spectrum of community activities and charitable causes in the fields of education, health, social services, animal welfare and culture in Prince Edward County.

 Deadlines